doselect/docs.doselect.com/source/includes/_authentication.md

 <aside class="notice">
 The examples given in this documentation use dummy credentials.
 You must use your team's actual credentials for these requests to work.
-If you are using the dev sandbox, make sure you replace the API host accordingly.
 </aside>